FEUP-MIEEC/SO/f1/README.md

 ## c)
 On both cases, the sizeof is getting an element of the array. `a` is an array of integers, so any element uses 4 bytes. `hello` is a pointer to an array of chars (C-string), `*hello` is accessing the first character, therefore `sizeof` returns 1 byte.

+# Ex 4
+`atoi` and `strtol` try to achieve the same thing: converting a number represented as string to an int/long data type.

+The difference is how they handle strings that not represent a number at all.

+## atoi
+If you give a string which the initial portion is a number, atoi returns that number.
+`atoi("123sdafeger") => 123`
+However, if the string doesn't have a number at all, it returns 0.
+`atoi("asfsfsf") => 0.` and `atoi("0") => 0`.
+So, how you distinguish?
+You don't ¯\\_(ツ)_/¯.
+Unless, you do some extra verification.
+Oh,what about a number between alfa-characters?
+Also returns zero.
+## strtol
+`strtol` is fancier.
+Well, it also returns zero if things go wrong... but there's an extra parameter, `char **endptr`, that stores the address of the first invalid character.
+If you do some comparations here and there you can know if the input is invalid or not.
+Moreover, you can reach digits between characters with succesive calls, using the `endptr`.
+And finally, `strtol` supports errors.
+You can detect overflows, underflows and if there's no coversion at all (not working for me, ¯\\_(ツ)_/¯, but it's mentiond on the standard documentation.
+There's a note saying this is not valid on C99, but doesn't say anything about more recent standards).
+>  The implementation may also set errno to EINVAL in case no conversion was performed (no  digits  seen,  and  0 returned).